Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/ci-cd-integration.md

 # CI/CD Integration

-Up until now, we have run our tests files locally.
+Up until now, we have run our test files locally.
 Now, we want to integrate them in a CI/CD pipeline (like [GitHub Actions] or [GitLab CI/CD pipelines]).
 As Hurl is very fast, we're going to run our tests on each commit of our project, drastically improving the project quality.

 A typical web project pipeline is:

-- build the application, run units tests and static code analysis,
+- build the application, run unit tests and static code analysis,
 - publish the application image to a Docker registry,
 - pull the application image and run integration tests.